maitraiyeevashistha/Constructors_And_Destructors_In_C_Plus_Plus/README.md

    - A constructor that creates a **new object as a copy of an existing object** of the same class.
    - Used for making copies of objects, typically in the case of passing objects by value, returning objects from functions, or assigning objects to each other.
    - When a class involves resource management (e.g., dynamic memory), it’s important to define a custom copy constructor to avoid issues like double freeing memory or shallow copying.

-4. **Move Constructor**
-   - A constructor that **moves resources from a temporary object** (rvalue) instead of copying them.
-   - Helps to optimize the performance of programs, especially with resource-managing classes (e.g., containers, buffers) by transferring ownership of resources rather than duplicating them.
-   - This is useful for temporary objects created using `std::move()`.

 ---

 ## What is a Destructor?